Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

-The RCBF is then given by \eqref{eq:variable_cbf} with $h_c, \dot{h}_{w,c}$ in place of $h,\dot{h}_w$, respectively, and $\Phi$ as in \eqref{eq:implemented_phi}, and we denote this RCBF by $H^A_2(t,x)$.
-To ensure the right hand side of \eqref{eq:inf_hddot} is always nonpositive, we chose $\rho$ as $\rho^A_2 = 3.21(10)^7 \textrm{ m}$.
-Note that this function $\Phi$ follows directly from $f_\mu$ being a potential force, and while that is not necessary in general, it may be hard to find a function satisfying the conditions of Theorem~\ref{thm:variable_cbf} for systems without known expressions for potential energy.
-On the other hand, it is comparatively easy to find a constant $a_\textrm{max}$ (or show than none exists) even for complex systems.
+{Applying Theorem~\ref{thm:variable_cbf},} a second possible RCBF{,which we denote $H_2^A$,} is then given by \eqref{eq:variable_cbf} with $h_c, \dot{h}_{w,c}{,\Phi_c}$ in place of $h,\dot{h}_w{,\Phi}$, respectively. {Note that Theorem~\ref{thm:variable_cbf} requires that} the right hand side of \eqref{eq:inf_hddot} is always {negative, so} we chose $\rho$ as $\rho^A_2 = 3.21(10)^7 \textrm{ m}$. {In this system,} the function $\Phi{_c}$ {in \eqref{eq:implemented_phi}} follows directly from $f_\mu$ being a potential force, and while that is not necessary in general, it may be hard to find a function {$\Phi$} satisfying the conditions of Theorem~\ref{thm:variable_cbf} for systems without known expressions for potential energy.
+On the other hand, it is comparatively easy to find a constant $a_\textrm{max}$ (or show than none exists) {using \eqref{eq:a_max0}} even for complex systems.

-Next, we apply Theorem~\ref{thm:predictive_cbf}.
+\extendedversion{Note that we also could have used the equivalent constraint function $h_{alt}(t,x) \triangleq \rho^2 - \| r - r_c(t)\|^2$.
+However, no valid $a_\textrm{max}$ or $\Phi$ exists for $h_{alt}$, so one may need to choose the constraint function carefully as well.
+Intuitively, $h_c$ represents position inside a potential field, while $h_{alt}$ has no physical interpretation in the context of the dynamics in \eqref{eq:spacecraft_dynamics}.}

+{Third,} we apply Theorem~\ref{thm:predictive_cbf} {for two different control laws $u^*$}.
 Note that the constructions of both $a_\textrm{max}$ in \eqref{eq:implemented_a_max} and $\Phi$ in \eqref{eq:implemented_phi} ignore the effect of the second term of $\ddot{h}_{w,c}$ in \eqref{eq:hwc_ddot}, which is always nonpositive (i.e. helpful to safety), but not amenable to simple RCBF formulas.
 Theorem~\ref{thm:predictive_cbf} allows us to account for this term as well, and thus decrease conservatism.
-To apply Theorem~\ref{thm:predictive_cbf}, we need to have an assumed ``safety-encouraging'' control law (the nominal evading maneuver), and we test two such control laws.
 First, define the control law

 where $\mathcal{U}_w$ is given in \eqref{eq:noisy_u_set}.
 This is a special case of $u^*_\textrm{opt}$ in \eqref{eq:sample_control_law}.
-In addition to capturing the effect of the second term of \eqref{eq:hwc_ddot}, using Theorem~\ref{thm:predictive_cbf} with this control law also captures how the spacecraft has more control authority when $r-r_c$ has components in the direction of more than one thruster.
-The RCBF is then given by \eqref{eq:predictive_rcbf} with $h_c, u^*_\textrm{rad}$ in place of $h, u^*$, respectively, and this RCBF is denoted by $H^A_3(t,x)$.
+In addition to capturing the effect of the second term of \eqref{eq:hwc_ddot}, using Theorem~\ref{thm:predictive_cbf} with this control law also captures how the spacecraft has more control authority when $r-r_c$ has components in the direction of more than one thruster. {A third possible} RCBF{, which we denote $H_3^A$}, is then given by \eqref{eq:predictive_rcbf} with $h_c, u^*_\textrm{rad}$ in place of $h, u^*$, respectively.

 Lastly, define the control law

 where